rlf-arlut/tmrg/doc/source/triplication.rst

 +------------------------------------------------+------------------------------------------------+------------------------------------------------+

 There is one more important feature which should be mentioned at this point.
-As there are several ways of specifying constraints and one constraint can be overwritten by another, there is mechanism which can ensure the designer that all his intentions are interpreted properly.
+As there are several ways of specifying constraints and one constraint can be overwritten by another, there is a mechanism which can ensure that all the designer's in intentions are interpreted properly.
-When you are calling TMRG tool you can ask for a verbose output using ``-v`` option.
-Lets consider ``comb06`` module from above example.
-Lets write a configuration files ``comb06.cnf``
+When you execute the TMRG tool you can ask for a verbose output using ``-v`` option.
+Lets consider the ``comb06`` from the above example.
+Lets write a configuration file ``comb06.cnf``:

 .. code-block:: ini